 Pro tip: As the seasons change in Iceland and elsewhere in the Nordics, you need to think layers, layers, layers when packing for your trip.
 To dress as the locals in Iceland, we recommend garments from our friends at 66 North.
 As this month’s winner, Niklas will receive a top-quality primaloft jacket and warm hat to use on future photography adventures.

 Good to know: A self-drive tour in Iceland gives you the freedom to choose your own photo stops and spend as much time as you need setting up that perfect shot.
-Nordic Visitor can even custom-make your own road trip if you have specific areas or attractions in mind like we did for Niklas and Carolina who wanted to spend two nights close to Jökulsárlón.
+Nordic Visitor can even tailor your road trip if you have specific areas or attractions in mind like we did for Niklas and Carolina who wanted to spend two nights close to Jökulsárlón.

 Have you travelled with Nordic Visitor and want to be in the running for our Nordic Photo of the Month contest?
 Tag your travel photos with #NordicVisitor to share them with us on Instagram, Facebook or Twitter!